Systematic Assessment of Fuzzers using Mutation Analysis: Related Work

 B\"ohme et al.\@ suggest that coverage-based benchmarking can be unreliable based on a comparison with curated bugs~\cite{bohme2022reliability}.
 The paper illustrates the difficulty we face when we rely on an external source of bugs.
-In particular, because the bugs that the researchers rely on are external, the distribution of such bugs are not related to the actual possibility of bugs in the tested program.
-To illustrate this consider the following thought experiment: Given a benchmark program that accepts input as JSON, and a blackbox random fuzzer.
-The fuzzer will find lots of crash bugs in the JSON parser itself but little in the program logic.
-Any ranking using this source of bugs will favor fuzzers that finds bugs in the JSON parser when compared to, say, a grammar fuzzer that reaches the program internals.
+In particular, because the bugs that the researchers rely on are external, the distribution of such bugs is not related to the actual possibility of bugs in the tested program.
+To illustrate this, consider the following thought experiment: Given a benchmark program that accepts inputs as JSON and a \blackbox random fuzzer.
+The fuzzer will find lots of crashing bugs in the JSON parser itself but few in the program logic.
+Any ranking using this source of bugs will favor fuzzers that find bugs in the JSON parser when compared to, say, a grammar fuzzer that reaches the program internals.
 Hence, the ranking based on finding such bugs is not a reliable indicator of fuzzer quality.
 This is precisely what (unbiased) mutation analysis aims to correct.

+\paragraph{Beyond Fuzzing.} \Mua can also be applied for software verification tasks beyond fuzzing.
+It can be used to evaluate the quality of static analysis tools~\cite{parveen2020mutation}, of type systems~\cite{gopinath2017good} (good type systems can make whole classes of errors non-representable), contracts~\cite{knuppel2021much}, and even the effectiveness of program proofs~\cite{jain2020mcoq}.